Thomas Murphy (VC): Later life, death and burial

 Thomas Murphy VC was long thought to have died in Philadelphia, PA and was buried in either Holy Cross Cemetery (Yeadon, Pennsylvania) or Laurel Hill Cemetery in Philadelphia, PA.
 Research by US Medal of Honor researcher Karl Jensen and Canada Victoria Cross researcher William Mullen has proven that these two burial locations are incorrect.
 Documents below support the correct death place, burial location and true name of Thomas Murphy VC.

 Thomas Murphy VC, whose true name was Thomas Cosgrove, emigrated to the United States after his military service.
-He had used his mother’s maiden name of Murphy as an alias.
+He had used his mother's maiden name of Murphy as an alias.
 He lived in Pittston, Pennsylvania and had work as a coal miner.
-He married on 1 Feb 1886 a widow Catherine (nee Lynch) Dougherty in Pittston, PA.
-Catherine’s first husband James Dougherty had died in a mining accident on 22 May 1882.
+He married on 1 Feb 1886 a widow Catherine (née Lynch) Dougherty in Pittston, PA.
+Catherine's first husband James Dougherty had died in a mining accident on 22 May 1882.
 James and Catherine had four children Patrick, Michael, Anna and Catherine.
 Thomas Cosgrove, Catherine and the four now step children all resided at 133 John St. in Pittston, Pennsylvania next to the Market Street Cemetery, which is now known as St. John the Evangelist Cemetery.
 Cosgrove died 22 Mar 1900 at Pittston, Pennsylvania and was buried in St. John the Evangelist Cemetery.
 His exact burial location is not known due to a fire had destroyed cemetery burial records pre-1936.
 He is perhaps buried with his widow Catherine, who died in 1927, in a Dougherty family plot in Old Section 4, Avenue 46 or nearby.

-Thomas Cosgrove’s obituary in the 23 Mar 1900 Wilkes-Barre, PA Daily News newspaper front page read:
+Thomas Cosgrove's obituary in the 23 Mar 1900 Wilkes-Barre, PA Daily News newspaper front page read:

 WORE VICTORIA CROSS. - HE WON IT BY HIS BRAVERY - DIED AT PITTSTON.